 How Could a Dram Shop Law Affect My Car Accident Case?

 According to Pennsylvania law, drunk drivers might not be the only ones liable for harm caused to a third party.
-If you suffered injuries in a car accident, our knowledgeable Philadelphia attorneys can build a strong claim on your behalf.
+If you suffered injuries in a car accident, our knowledgeable Philadelphia personal injury attorneys can build a strong claim on your behalf.

 Pennsylvania’s “Dram Shop” law opens businesses that over-serve liquor to civil liability for damages caused by an intoxicated patron’s misconduct.
 So, if a customer drank heavily at a Philadelphia establishment with a liquor license, got behind the wheel and caused a car accident in which you sustained serious injuries, you could initiate legal action against both the drunk driver and the business that served the alcohol.